 A:An inner ear problem is the cause of most cases of vertigo.

 Q:What causes vertigo?

 A:Balance and hearing disorders, head trauma, migraines, and cold viruses or ear infection are all common causes of vertigo.

 Q:What are symptoms of vertigo and other balance disorders?

 Q:Eyes move abnormally to try to compensate for abnormal balance signals.
-True or False?

 Source quiz on MedicineNet